 Former Thornton Township High School District 205 school board member Edward Crayton spoke in Bass’ defense, saying Bass had saved his district $2 million and had helped minority vendors receive contracts.

-According to reports in the Northwest Indiana Times, Bass submitted a $7,500 bill to research a D205 superintendent’s qualifications and assisted board members in trying to oust then-D205 school board president Kenneth Williams based on a 1980s felony conviction.
+According to reports in the Northwest Indiana Times, Bass submitted a $7,500 bill to research a District 205 superintendent’s qualifications and assisted board members in trying to oust then-District 205 school board President Kenneth Williams based on a 1980s felony conviction.

 According to D205 board minutes, Bass was fired by the district in May 2013 shortly after Williams was re-elected.

 “I know serving on a divided board is most ungratifying,” Crayton said, adding that board members “insisted [Bass] break school and state policies.”

 “When he refused, they wanted to put him on the agenda to dismiss him.”